 Commissioner Dupertuis commented that implicit in the term "optimal" is the notion of optimizing for something.
-Understanding the principles being optimized for would help the Commission articulate the rates to the community is the City advancing spending to reduce risk of failure.
+Understanding the principles being optimized for would help the Commission articulate the rates to the community.
 Nav Otal clarified that the city does not advance spending, rather it advances funding.
 Spending is based on asset management and the risk and probability of failure and the consequences of that failure.
 The goal is to replace infrastructure just before it fails.
 Once failures occur, they are often very costly to address.

 Commissioner Dupertuis asked how far in advance Bellevue buys water from Cascade.
-Nav Otal said no advance purchases are made; all water purchase is based on consumption.
-Cascade has a contract with Seattle for a block of about 33 MGDs regardless of what is actually used.
+Nav Otal said no advance purchases are made; all water purchase are based on consumption.
+Cascade has a contract with Seattle for a block of 33 MGDs regardless of what is actually used.
 On top of that there are costs specific to Cascade.
 There are eight members in the Cascade alliance, of which Bellevue is the largest, and collection from the members is based on percentage use of the total over the previous three years.

 Commissioner Dupertuis referred to the reference to the implementation of the replacement of obsolete assets at \$1.25 million, and under capital project delivery support the line item for asset management modeling systems and portfolio and project management systems totaling \$500,000.
 The question asked was whether the two should be summed together.
-Nav Otal addressed the replacement of obsolete assets by noting there are several software systems involved, including the customer billing system, the maintenance management system used by the operations and engineering staff use, the GIS system and some financial systems.
-The \$1.25 million asset replacement line item is for replacing the billing system, which was implemented in 2004.
+Nav Otal addressed the replacement of obsolete assets by noting there are several software systems involved, including the billing system based on usage, the maintenance management system used by the operations and engineering staff use, the GIS system and some financial systems.
+The line item is primarily for replacing the billing system, which was implemented in 2004.
 Funds to replace the system after 15 years began to be put aside at the same time, thus the money is already in the bank.
 The current system is inadequate to meet the city's needs and is facing the risk of failure.
 The asset management and system modeling line item is solely for staffing.
-The \$500,000 for a portfolio and project management system is a new cost that is separate from the billing system.
+The \$500,000 for a portfolio management system is a new cost in addition to the billing system.
 The city does not currently have good project management software and that is creating a lot of inefficiencies.
 The utility and transportation departments will partner to invest in a robust software system.